Huegoxaga/notes/python/tools-and-packages.md

 - `plt.title('Graph Title')`
 - `plt.figure(1)` init a separate tab to draw the graph
   - After figure 1 is plotted, `plt.figure(2)` will create a second tab
+  - Or, `plt.figure("Title Text", figsize=(width, height))`
+- `plt.subplot(xyz)` defines subplots within one figure, should be called before drawing each subplot
+  - It is the same as `plt.subplot(rows, cols, index)`, rows and cols defines the shape of the grid, index is the start location from top-left, starting from `1`
 - `plt.legend()` add legend base on labels automatically
   - `plt.legend(['firstLineLegend','firstLineLegend'])` set legend text.
   - `plt.legend(loc='upper left')` or `plt.legend(loc=(percent_from_left, percent_from_bottom))` set the legend location.